KaeruCT/coding-challenge-ubitricity-fullstack-2020/README.md

 # Ideas & Considerations

 * There is no data persistence, but it could be added using Spring Data & the database of your choice.
 * Error handling could be improved both in the backend and the frontend.
+Right now there's simply some log error calls on the server side.
 * There's no monitoring of any kind.
 Logging can also be improved.
+* We can add SSR for the frontend, but it will require running a node server, so the frontend deployment becomes slightly more complicated.

 Original README continues below:

 ## Description:
 The task is to implement a simple (frontend & backend) application to manage the charging points installed at Carpark Ubi.